aspose-font/Aspose.Font-API-References/english/java/com.aspose.font/svgconversionexception/_index.md

 public class SvgConversionException extends FontException
 ```

-Represents Font conversion exception.
+Represents Font conversion exception for SVG format.
 The exception can be thrown in case of errors during font conversion process.
 ## Constructors

 | Constructor | Description |